roots/docs/sage/compatibility.md

 # Compatibility

-This is a list of currently known compatibility issues with any WordPress plugins and Sage.
+A list of currently known compatibility issues with any WordPress plugins and Sage.
+Also take a look at the [Acorn compatibility](/acorn/docs/compatibility/) docs.

 ## Adding support for plugins